dlt-hub/dlt/docs/website/docs/general-usage/http/rest-client.md

 #### JSONResponsePaginator

 `JSONResponsePaginator` is designed for APIs where the next page URL is included in the response's JSON body.
-This paginator uses a JSON path to locate the next page URL within the JSON response.
+This paginator uses a JSONPath to locate the next page URL within the JSON response.

 **Parameters:**

-- `next_url_path`: A JSON path string pointing to the key in the JSON response that contains the next page URL.
+- `next_url_path`: A JSONPath string pointing to the key in the JSON response that contains the next page URL.

 **Example:**